How to File a North Dakota LLC or Corporation Amendment

 • Having an attorney isn’t required to file your amendment.
 However, if you do run into legal or other compliance issues, it may be a good idea to seek the advice of a legal professional.

 • No, the Articles of Amendment is a different document than an annual report.
-Your LLC must file an annual report each year detailing certain information about the business.
+Your business must file an annual report each year detailing certain information about the business.
 This must be filed regardless of whether any changes have been made in the previous year.
 Articles of Amendment, however, need to be filed only when changes arise.

 • Actually filing your North Dakota Articles of Amendment can take as little as a few minutes through the online filing portal.
 However, processing time can vary depending on the workload of the Secretary of State at that time.